janbols/blogger/2018-05-01 about doing lego style validation.md

             Validation.success(value);
 }
 ```
-To give a more useful error message, we add a `Field` argument that will give us
+To give a more useful error message, we add a `Field` argument that will give us the name
-the name of the field to validate against.
+of the field to validate against.
 `Field` is an enumeration of all possible targets to validated against.
-That way we can call `required(Field.FIRST_NAME, value.firstName)`
+That way, we can call `required(Field.FIRST_NAME, value.firstName)` and reuse the same method
-and reuse the same method when calling `required(Field.EMAIL, value.email)`.
+when calling `required(Field.EMAIL, value.email)`.
 When the first call leads to a failing validation, the error message will be: *First name can not be empty.*
 When the second call returns a failing validation, the error message will be: *Email can not be empty.*

 The result is a `Validation` that is either failed or successful.

-We can do the same for all the other validation rules
-like a method for checking the max length, for checking if an input field is an integer,
+We can do the same for all the other validation rules like a method for checking the max length,
- for checking if a string contains a '@', etc...
+for checking if an input field is an integer, for checking if a string contains a '@', etc...
 We'll end up with a number of static methods that all return a `Validation`
 and that can be unit tested in isolation.
 You can see an implementation [here on github](https://github.com/janbols/validation/blob/master/src/main/java/com/github/janbols/validator/CombiningPersonValidator.java).